 In the downtown, major buildings were constructed at the corners of Ocean Avenue and Mission, San Carlos, Dolores and Lincoln streets.
-The early homes facing Ocean Avenue and the remaining open lots were developed with buildings primarily constructed in these Period Revival styles.
+The early homes facing Ocean Avenue and the remaining open lots were developed with buildings primarily constructed in Period Revival styles.
+This competition of styles continued throughout the 1920s and renewed itself following the Great Depression in the 1930s.
+The greatest number of buildings built within the Downtown Conservation District were constructed in the Tudor Revival and Spanish Eclectic styles, with several notable additions in the Storybook style.
+The buildings completed during this time period provide the historic feeling of time and place that is evocative of old Europe.